R. Kelly's manager faces trial over theater-emptying threat

 Pomerantz said Russell demonstrated his guilt in part through his communications with a female co-conspirator who was at the theater at the time.

 She said Russell sent the woman a text to say the police may be coming to the theater shortly before they did.
-And then he later asked her to delete the text, though she never did, the prosecutor said.
+And he later asked her to delete the text, although she never did, the prosecutor said.

 Pomerantz said phone records to be introduced as evidence will show that Russell called the theater nine times on the day of the screening.